 "THE MYSTERY OF THE STOLEN JEWELS" (Vitagraph).
 April 22.-A picture taken mostly in mid ocean.
 Plainly a studio was rigged; interiors are shown as clearly as if the scenes were taken in Flatbush.
 Two of the officers of the ship are in the cast.
 It is another of the Lambert Chase series, in which Maurice Costello plays the detective.
 The picture will interest.

 Released June 14, 1913.
 Vitagraph.
 Director: James Young.
 Scenario: L Rogers Lytton Cast: CKY with Maurice Costello, James Young, L. Rogers Lytton.
 650 ft.
-Held by the Nederlands Filmmuseum (preserved) and available online from Thought Equity
+Held by the Nederlands Filmmuseum (preserved) and available online from online video on the EYE youTube channel

 "THE DELAYED PROPOSAL" (Vitagraph), June 20.-An entertaining and amusing study in seasickness.
 Maurice Costello and Clara Kimball Young appear as the young couple in love on board the big boat.
 James Young appears as Count Brainless, who is for a time Jack's rival.
 On same reel with above [i.e. Yokahama Fire Department]